janymuong/AirBnB_clone_v2/web_flask/README.md

 ```

 ## Flask - Jinja
-As an example, let's see how we can use Flask and Jinja2 to display a list of available listings on the homepage.
+As an example, let's see how we can use Flask and Jinja2 to display a list of cities in a resource endpoint.
 First off, we define a route in a mock `app.py` to handle requests to the homepage.

 ```python
 @app.route('/hbnb/cities')